yhilpisch/mlfin/README.md

 Follow us on **Twitter** at https://twitter.com/dyjh.

-Subscribe to our **YouTube** channel at https://youtube.com/@dyjh
+Subscribe to our **YouTube** channel at https://youtube.com/@dyjh.

-The repository is authored and maintained by The Python Quants GmbH. &copy; Dr. Yves J. Hilpisch.
+The repository is authored and maintained by The Python Quants GmbH.

+&copy; Dr. Yves J. Hilpisch.
 MIT License.

 ## Google Colab

-You should be able to execute the Jupyter Notebooks with Google Colab via https://colab.research.google.com/github/yhilpisch/mlfin.
+You should be able to execute the Jupyter Notebooks with Google Colab at

+https://colab.research.google.com/github/yhilpisch/mlfin.

 ## Artificial Intelligence in Finance